 The beleaguered man’s request sparked a eureka moment for Kyle who sprang into action.

-‘While he was describing how the bank sold him a 125% mortgage he couldn’t afford then seized his home, I decided to share his story without his consent on the internet’, Kyle added.
+‘And while he was describing how the bank sold him a 125% mortgage he couldn’t afford then seized his home, I decided to share his story on the internet without his consent’, Kyle added.

 ‘While I was telling Kyle about the perils of sub-prime lending, I could tell his mind was elsewhere’.